MEET THE

 Indiana AEYC promotes high-quality learning for all children, birth through age 8, by connecting practice, policy, and research.
 We advance a diverse, dynamic early childhood profession and support all who care for, educate, and work on behalf of young children.

-Stefanie Brooks, Senior Executive Assistant
+Stefanie Brooks, Executive Administrator

 sbrooks@inaeyc.org / 317.275.3516